-Whether you are visiting Charleston or have recently relocated to the #1 City in America, we welcome you to Charleston with open arms and a warm Southern Shalom Y’all!
+Whether you are just visiting or have recently relocated, we welcome you to Charleston with open arms and a warm southern "Shalom Y’all!"

 Tourists and Visiting Groups